bronifty/obsidian-vault2/Go/Ardan Labs Bill Kennedy.md

 }
 ```

-- sharing data (a pointer to an address is basically a reference, but Bill doesn't call it that so idk)
+- sharing data (the value that the pointer points to not the pointer itself; essentially another pointer to the same value, or a copy of the value which overwrites the previous)
 ```Go
 func main() {
 	count := 10